|

 Self Learning Program is another paradigm busting device.
 Use them; they are there for a purpose.
 Yes, I know, people don’t like to read – even

 novels; especially “work” novels.
-But
+But have

-return to some comments by Taiichi Ohno that we saw much earlier.
+to some comments by Taiichi Ohno that we saw much earlier.
 Ohno consider that management should be

-done by ninjutsu – the art of
+done by ninjutsu – the art of invisibility

-invisibility (24).
-“To me, management
+(24).
+“To me, management by ninjutsu

-by ninjutsu means acquiring management skills by training.
+means acquiring management skills by training.
 In this age, I am painfully aware of the

 fact that people tend to forget the need for training.
 Of course, if skills to be learned are not